forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### A Look at the Russian Trade and Income

 ##### Refs Russian Energy Exports

 ###### Treemap on Russian Trade
 Treemap visualizing the export: <https://oec.world/en/profile/country/rus>

-> the webpage as such is described in AJG Simoes, CA Hidalgo.
+> <oec.world> contains import/exports for nearly all countries in the world.
+The original webpage is described in the paper """AJG Simoes, CA Hidalgo.
 The Economic Complexity Observatory: An Analytical Tool for Understanding the Dynamics of Economic Development.
 Workshops at the Twenty-Fifth AAAI Conference on Artificial Intelligence.
-(2011)
+(2011)"""

 ###### Worldstopexports on Russian Top 10 Exports